obsidiansystems/obelisk/README.md

 ### Native Apps

-Obelisk v2 does **not** cross-compile a native iOS/Android binary the way the legacy reflex-platform pipeline did — that build path has been removed.
-Instead, the mobile story for v2.0 is [CapacitorJS](https://capacitorjs.com/): a thin native WebView shell wrapped around the **same** WASM frontend web assets (HTML, JS, WASM) that the browser serves.
-There is no separate Haskell cross-compile for mobile — you ship the web build and Capacitor packages it for iOS and Android, exposing JavaScript hooks for OS features (camera, filesystem, push notifications, etc.) that your Haskell frontend reaches through GHC's JavaScript FFI.
+Obelisk v2 does not cross-compile a native iOS/Android binary the way the legacy reflex-platform pipeline did; that build path has been removed.
+The mobile path for v2.0 is [CapacitorJS](https://capacitorjs.com/): a thin native WebView shell wrapped around the same WASM frontend web assets (HTML, JS, WASM) that the browser serves.
+There is no separate Haskell cross-compile for mobile: you ship the web build and Capacitor packages it for iOS and Android, exposing JavaScript hooks for OS features (camera, filesystem, push notifications, etc.) that your Haskell frontend reaches through GHC's JavaScript FFI.

 See [`docs/mobile.md`](docs/mobile.md) for the step-by-step recipe.